jacklreilly/CompRuralPolitics/README.md

 ### *Outline*

 This folder contains the materials used to create the Point-Based Outline due on 11/11/2018 for Transitions to Democracy.

+### *Final Paper*

+This folder includes the PDF of the final paper along with the LATEX code that is used to generate the submitted final paper.